Africa Scholars Forum

 - Assessing the New Green Revolution for Africa: The Impact of a Value Chain Approach on Women Farmers and Household Food Security is a collaborative, interdisciplinary, multi-country project with co-PIs from the University of Minnesota, Macalester College, University of Illinois-Urbana Champaign, and Illinois Wesleyan University.
 Heidi Gengenbach is leading the Mozambique case study, which is investigating the nutritional consequences of women farmers’ participation in an ongoing donor-funded program to commercialize cassava production.

 - The Center for Governance and Sustainability, led by Maria Ivanova, is home to Regional Environmental Diplomacy Institute (REDI), which is an experiential environmental governance teaching program that is designed to enhance the knowledge and skills of negotiators, policymakers, and students.
 REDI has so far focused on supporting the Horn of Africa, a region that is particularly vulnerable to climate change.
 A cohort of PhD students recently visited the region as part of their coursework.
 View Part I and Part II of a video describing the project.

-- Youth Education and Sports with Africa (YES) is a multiethnic, coeducational, sports and leadership development program administered in conjunction with partner organizations in West Africa by the Division of Athletics and Recreation, Special Projects and Programs and the Department of Africana Studies.
+- Youth Education and Sports with Africa (YES) is a multiethnic, coeducational, sports and leadership development program administered in conjunction with partner organizations in West Africa by the Division of Athletics and Recreation, Special Projects and Programs and the Department of African Studies.
 The program affords young athletes and coaches in West Africa the opportunity to participate in basketball clinics.
 Every summer, Charlie Titus participates in the program by conducting clinics.

 McCormack Graduate School